ecesari/UptimeRobot/README.md

 	  Server=(localdb)\\mssqllocaldb;Database=UptimeRobotDB;Trusted_Connection=True;MultipleActiveResultSets=true

+- Add your SendGrid API key to the User Secret file.
+You can also use the custom API key but it is not recommended!
 - Run the project
 - Register
 - Add the details of your monitor such as its interval(frequency), name and URL